History of Delaware: American Revolution

 Delaware was one of the Thirteen Colonies which revolted against British rule in the American Revolution.
-After the Revolution began in 1776, the three Lower Counties became "The Delaware State", and in 1776 that entity adopted its first constitution, declaring itself to be the "Delaware State".
-Its first governors went by the title of "President".
+The American Revolutionary War began in April 1775, and on June 15, 1776, the Delaware Assembly voted to break all ties with Great Britain (and, simultaneously, with Pennsylvania).
+The Delaware Constitution of 1776 changed the name of the polity from The Counties of New Castle, Kent and Sussex upon Delaware (also known as the Lower Counties) to The Delaware State.
+Its first independent governors went by the title of "President".

 The Battle of Cooch's Bridge was the only major military engagement of the Revolution that took place on Delaware soil.
 The engagement began August 30, 1777, about 2 mi south of Cooch's Bridge (located in present-day Newark).
 The Americans harried the lead forces of the British Army.
 However, the roughly 700 colonials were greatly outmanned and outgunned.
 Washington's troops were slowly driven back.

 By September 3, the colonials had dropped back to Cooch's Bridge.
 A handpicked regiment of 100 marksmen under General William Maxwell laid an ambush in the surrounding cover.
 Over the ensuing battle, several British and Hessian charges were repelled, but the Americans soon depleted their ammunition and called a retreat.

 The property was taken by the British, and several buildings were burned.
 General Cornwallis used the Cooch house as his headquarters for the next week as the British regrouped.
 American casualties numbered around 30.

 Shortly afterward, General Howe moved his troops out.
 On September 11, he defeated the colonials in the Battle of Brandywine and subsequently captured the colonial capital of Philadelphia.

 Delaware had a Loyalist insurrection in April 1778 called the Clow Rebellion.

 In 1783, the independence of the United States and therefore Delaware was confirmed in the Treaty of Paris.